mendableai/data-connectors/README.md

 The following connectors are currently available:

-- Google Drive
+✅ Text
-- Web Scraper (single urls, sitemap)
+✅ Web Scraper (single urls, sitemap)
-- Zendesk
+✅ Zendesk
-- Text
+🔄 Google Drive (In progress)
-- Confluence (In progress)
+🔄 Confluence (In progress)

-- 100+ more connectors coming soon

 We are working hard on transitioning all of our connectors to this repository.
 If you need a connector that is not available here, please open an issue or submit a PR.